functional-promises/functional-promises/docs-source/source/index.html.md

 Use sparingly.
 Stream &amp; event handling are exempt from this 'rule'.
 If using ES2015, destructuring helps to (more cleanly) achieve what `deferred` attempts.

-`deferred` is an anti-pattern because it works against composition.
+`deferred` is an anti-pattern because it doesn't align well with Functional Composition.

 # &#160;&#160; Events